-Post-adoption services must be available to families—including all members of the adoptive family and the birth parents—whenever they are needed.
-Preventive and proactive services are more effective and more cost-effective than crisis-oriented services, which are often slow to be approved.
-Each state and province should develop a system for ensuring that all families who adopt children and youth with special needs—especially children and youth adopted from the foster care system—have access to the services described below.
-NACAC also urges governments at all levels (federal, state, provincial, territorial, tribal, etc.) to fund post-adoption services in the U.S. and Canada.
+Post-adoption services must be available to families—including the adopted children or teens, all other members of the adoptive family, and the birth parents—whenever they are needed.
+Preventive and proactive services are more effective and more cost-effective than crisis-oriented services, which are often slow to be approved and may come too late.
+Each state, province, and First Nations or tribe should develop a system for ensuring that all families who adopt children and youth with special needs—especially children and youth adopted from the foster care system or internationally —have access to the services described below.
+NACAC also urges governments at all levels (federal, state, provincial, territorial, tribal, First Nations, Inuit, and Métis, etc.) to fund post-adoption services in the U.S. and Canada.

-Services should be provided by people and organizations that are adoption-competent, and should include (but not be limited to) the following:
+Services should be provided by people and organizations that are adoption-competent and trauma-informed, and should include (but not be limited to) the following:

 - contact from the agency or post-adoption service provider at the time of placement to explain the specific child or youth’s need for post-placement support and available services that will be helpful to that specific child or youth and family